 The starting salary will be good, you’ll learn a lot about how businesses operate, and you can also switch into a finance or sales/marketing role if you decide accounting isn’t for you.

-However, the first 3 I mentioned in this article are the BEST right now in my opinion.
-(Software, Digital Marketing, and Sales).
+However, the first 4 I mentioned in this article are the BEST right now in my opinion.
+(Software, Digital Marketing, Sales, and Data Science).

 I didn’t set out to create a list of 20 mediocre jobs for entry-level job seekers; I want to give you the best of the best.